zenika-open-source/immutadot/docs/MIGRATING_TO_1_0.md

 ### `using()` utility

 [`using()`](https://zenika-open-source.github.io/immutadot/api/immutadot/0.3/util.html#.using) has been removed for the same reasons as `chain()`:
- - Imports all of immutad●t's functions
+ - Imports all of immutadot's functions
  - Difficult to extend

-immutad●t now has a [`get()`](https://zenika-open-source.github.io/immutadot/api/immutadot/1.0/core.html#.get) function that allows you to do the same:
+immutadot now has a [`get()`](https://zenika-open-source.github.io/immutadot/api/immutadot/1.0/core.html#.get) function that allows you to do the same:

 ```diff
 -import { using } from 'immutadot'